What is Virtual Machine(VM)

 Yay! now you’ve made a VM in just 62 lines of Ada.
 You can check out the source of this project here.
 This VM can execute more complex commands using multiple SUBLEQ instructions.
 If you’re interested in this topic and want to expand more, there is a lot of resources out there on the internet.
 I’ve also personally wrote a More complex VM and also a CHIP-8 emulator.

 If you’ve liked this article, star my memoria github repository.
-If you need to suggest any changes, feel free to create an Issue at my repo.
+If you need to suggest any changes, feel free to create an issue at my repo.

 Thanks for Reading!